Tacosheel/TacoProxyV2/README.md

 CloudFare will attempt to obfuscate email addresses on Taco Proxy to prevent harvesting by bots and spammers

 # Speed
-There a lot of speed improvements since Aero Proxy, mainly including:
+There a lot of speed improvements since Taco Proxy, mainly including:

 - Brotli Compression
 - Rocket Loader